programmer290399/Weather-App-Node-js-/README.md

 # Weather-App-Node-js-
-By default shows weather conditions at Indore , use -c <city> to get specefic results
+By default shows weather conditions at Indore , use -c cityname to get specefic results